 The fear of having multiple credit cards comes from the misconception that it can badly affect one’s credit score.
 Well, it does have an impact, like when you have many credit card applications at the same time, which can lower your score a bit.

-In fact, it’s great to have multiple credit cards for maximizing your rewards, like having a separate card for grocery rebates and another for earning air miles.
+It’s actually good to have multiple credit cards for maximizing your rewards and privileges.
+You can have a separate card for grocery rebates and another for earning air miles.

 Some credit cards in the Philippines target low-income earners and young professionals with a limited budget by having a low minimum income requirement and charging low or zero annual fees.